tuva-health/medicare_lds_connector/README.md

 <br/><br/>

 ### Step 2: Import the Tuva Project
-Next you need to import the Tuva Project dbt package into the Medicare CCLF Connector dbt project.
+Next you need to import the Tuva Project dbt package into the Medicare LDS Connector dbt project.
 For example, using dbt CLI you would `cd` into the directly where you cloned this project to and run `dbt deps` to import the latest version of the Tuva Project.
 <br/><br/>

 ### Step 3: Configure Input Database and Schema